-The Facility Owner shall store all recorded fault data for at least a two year period.
+The Facility owner shall store all recorded fault data for at least a three (3)-year period.
 This data shall be stored in the form of a computer file or files.

-Facility Owners shall provide fault recordings to ERCOT or NERC upon their request, within five Business Days, along with channel identification and scaling information to allow analysis of the recordings.
-Fault recordings shall be shared between Facility Owners, upon their request, for the analysis of system disturbances.
+Facility owners shall provide fault recordings to ERCOT or the North American Electric Reliability Corporation (NERC) upon their request, within five (5) Business Days, along with channel identification and scaling information to allow analysis of the recordings.
+Fault recordings shall be shared between Facility owners, upon their request, for the analysis of ERCOT System disturbances.

-Data submissions shall be COMTRADE fault recordings (.cfg and .dat files) and one or more identification files that associate the COMTRADE recordings with system disturbances and ERCOT short circuit database bus numbers.
-The identification file shall be a Microsoft Excel spreadsheet or comma delimited ASCII text that can be read into a Microsoft Excel spreadsheet.
+Data submissions shall be COMTRADE fault recordings (.cfg and .dat files) and one (1) or more identification files that associate the COMTRADE recordings with ERCOT System disturbances and ERCOT short circuit database bus numbers.
+The identification file shall be a Microsoft Excel © spreadsheet or comma delimited ASCII text that can be read into a Microsoft Excel © spreadsheet.
 For this file, the data fields to be reported for each record, in the following order, are: